By Wendy C. Brooks, DVM, DipABVP

 - Because mammary tumors are promoted by female hormones, spaying at any age is helpful in preventing tumors.
 Just because a female dog is in the high-risk group doesn't mean it is too late to reap benefit from spaying.

 Tumors in both cranial abdominal mammary glands.
-Best to detect and remove tumors before they get this large.
+It's best to detect and remove tumors before they get this large.
 Photo by MarVistaVet

 If your dog is unspayed, was known to have had puppies, or was spayed in adulthood, she fits into the high risk group for mammary cancer development.
 It is important to be somewhat familiar with the normal mammary anatomy of the female dog.
 There are five sets of mammary glands as shown though the average female dog has only nine.
 (It is not unusual for asymmetry of mammary glands to be found.)
 The normal glands should be soft and pliant, especially towards the rear legs.
 There should be no firm lumps.
 If a lump is detected, see your veterinarian at once regarding possible removal.
 Most tumors occur in the glands nearest the rear legs.